Non-contact mechanics of soft and liquid interfaces by hydrodynamic confinement using a frequency-modulated AFM: Principle of frequency modulated AFM

 \subsection{Experimental setup}

 FM-AFM experiments are performed using a vertical custom-built setup optimized for liquid environments previously described \cite{rocheron2022}.
 The probe is excited by a piezoelectric actuator, and the vertical motion with respect to the interface is controlled using a linear piezoelectric stage.
 The entire assembly is enclosed in a sealed chamber with humidity control to minimize evaporation and thermal drift.
-Before demodulation, the electrical QTF signal is BP filtered and 20dB amplified, using a low-noise SRS-560 differential amplifier.
+Before demodulation, the electrical QTF signal is BP filtered and 20 dB amplified, using a low-noise SRS-560 differential amplifier.
 A HF2LI lock-in amplifier demodulates this signal to feed a PLL and a PID feedback loops.
 PLL loop locks oscillator at resonance frequency by controlling the excitation frequency of the piezo actuator, and monitors the resonance frequency changes ($\Delta f$ channel).
 The PID loop keeps oscillation amplitude constant by controlling the drive amplitude of the piezo actuator (dissipation channel).
 Operating bandwidths of 2 Hz (PLL) and 1 Hz (PID) are used to optimize the signal-to-noise ratios while maintaining stable frequency tracking and amplitude feedback.

 Experiments are performed in a rectangular reservoir filled with two immiscible phases arranged in a horizontal layered geometry.
-In the liquid–liquid configuration, the first liquid is introduced into the reservoir, and the second immiscible liquid is carefully deposited on top to form a flat interface.
-In the liquid–solid configuration, the bottom phase consists of a cross-linked PDMS layer ($\approx1$mm thickness), covered by a liquid layer.
+In the liquid-liquid configuration, the first liquid is introduced into the reservoir, and the second immiscible liquid is carefully deposited on top to form a flat interface.
+In the liquid-solid configuration, the bottom phase consists of a cross-linked PDMS layer ($\approx1$mm thickness), covered by a liquid layer.